 - Set up a workstation with egg roll wrappers, keeping unused wrappers covered with a damp paper towel or tea towel.
 Beat the egg with 1 tablespoon water.

 - Arrange the egg roll wrapper like a diamond.
 Baste the edges with egg wash.
 Place approximately 1/2 cup of the crab mixture in the center.

 - Roll up the bottom, fold in sides, then continue to roll.

 - Freeze the crab cake egg rolls for a minimum of 2 hours, but as long as 3 months.
 Seperate in freezer safe container using parchment or wax paper to prevent sticking.

 Fry Egg Rolls

-- Heat 3-4 inches of vegetable oil to 300 degrees in a deep fryer or heavy bottom sauce pan.
+- Heat 3-4 inches of the vegetable oil to 300°F in a deep fryer or heavy bottom sauce pan.
 Add 2-3 eggs rolls at a time depending on the size of your pot.

 - Fry for 2 minutes on each side, or until lightly browned.